 b) Inventory

 Inventory is typically financed with a revolving facility.
-Lenders typically finance about 50% of the appraised value.
+Lenders usually finance about 50% of the appraised value.
 They can finance the remaining percentage once the inventory is sold and an Accounts Receivable is created.
-Lenders typically use the Net orderly Liquidation value (NOLV) to determine the inventory’s value.
+Lenders typically use the Net Orderly Liquidation Value (NOLV) to determine the inventory’s value.

 c) Machinery, equipment, etc.